-The pizza stayed a local delicacy in Italia up until somewhere after the second world war, where US servicemen stationed in Italy became very happy with the dish and it started gaining popularity in the States.
+The pizza stayed a local delicacy in Italy up until somewhere after the second world war, when US servicemen stationed in Italy became very happy with the dish and it started gaining popularity in the States.

 A statistic states that 13% of all Americans eat pizza on any given day.

 The popularity spread all over the world and today pizzas are eaten everywhere and there’s are very many varieties.
 Even my local Indian restaurant serves ‘Indian pizza’ with toppings based in classic Indian cuisine.